Louise Appleton: Storylines

 In May 2007, it was stated that a "much loved" character would be killed at the village's anniversary and rumours arose that it would be Louise.
 She was involved in a car crash after ex-fiancée Hari Prasad ran her off the road.
 He knew that she was going to the police to admit that she had given a false statement, leading to Hari's arrest.
 Luckily Louise survived and told the police about her and Hari's lies so he was arrested for attempted murder and perverting the course of justice and was jailed for his crimes, selling his share of the veterinary surgery to Rosemary Sinclair.

-In 2008, Louise received a lot of comments about her relationship with Jamie, who is younger than her.
+In 2008, Louise received a lot of comments about her relationship with Jamie, who is seventeen years younger than her.
 Believing that she was not good enough for him, she accused him of having an affair with a wine tasting woman.
 However, Jamie was having lessons so they could drink together so they reconciled.
 Later in the year, Louise feared she was pregnant but Jamie's relief to discover she was not made Louise unsure of their relationship.
 Jamie apologized repeatedly but he kept saying the wrong things.
 They became friends again and Jamie even proposed.
 The two were then engaged.